TheAllen1996/TheAllen1996.github.io/_posts/2021-09-08-GraphicsPipeline.md

                             0 & 0 & 0 & 1\end{bmatrix}.
 $$

 This matrix can be easily derived manually.
-Then for orthographic projection, we can just drop the $Z$ coordinate to get the projection (but with incorrect aspect ratio).
+Then for orthographic projection, we can just drop the $$Z$$ coordinate to get the projection (but with incorrect aspect ratio).
 For perspective projection where the parallel lines are not parallel in the image space and the projection space is actually a frustum (can be represented by field of view, aspect ratio, near and far planes), we can firstly squish the frustum into a cuboid and then do the orthographic projection.
 The squish matrix is given as

 $$
 M_{persp->ortho} =\begin{bmatrix} n & 0 & 0 & 0 \\